Tenza/configurations/ArchLinux Installation/README.md

 </VirtualHost>
 ```

-Finnaly, dont forget to forward these TCP ports on your router and local firewall to enable public access.
+Dont forget to forward these TCP ports on your router and local firewall to enable public access.

-XCache Warning:
-"XCache opcode cache will not be cleared because "xcache.admin.enable_auth" is enabled."

-To solve this just go to `/etc/php/conf.d/xcache.ini` and add the line:
-> xcache.admin.enable_auth=off
+If you need to access an external drive, make sure to add the folder to open_basedir and give write permissions to the 'http' user.

-The log is located in:
+The log is located in the GUI interface is locaded herein: `/usr/share/webapps/owncloud/data/owncloud.log`
-/usr/share/webapps/owncloud/data/owncloud.log

 <sub><sup>
 References:
 https://wiki.archlinux.org/index.php/OwnCloud
 https://wiki.archlinux.org/index.php/Apache_HTTP_Server#TLS.2FSSL
 http://serverfault.com/questions/528210/bind-apache-ssl-port-with-different-port-with-same-openssl-port-443